Hona/azetio-nginx/README.md

 # azetio-nginx
-My private nginx config, hosted in a docker container
+My personal nginx config, hosted in a docker container